Aimée de Coigny: First Empire

 The marriage went from bad to worse from 1800 onward.
 The divorce due to incompatibility was pronounced on 6 Germinal year X (28 March 1802).

 Aimée again became known as Madame Aimée de Coigny.

 At the age of 31, Aimée de Coigny, once more free, fell in love with the 37-year-old Jacques Joseph Garat (known as Maillia-Garat).

 He was a member of the Tribunát and was known as an orator, but was not known as a republican.

 They lived together for six years.

 In a sympathetic sketch, Victor du Bled says Aimée's second divorce gave her a freedom that she used or misused considerably.

 She had an ardent and eccentric imagination that exposed her to a thousand dangers to which she hastened to succumb.

 When someone remarked that divorce makes adultery useless, she said, "We cannot marry them all, though."

 Élisabeth Vigée Le Brun said that Aimée had an enchanting face, a burning gaze, and the figure of a Venus.

 One evening at the house of M. de Guéménée, she removed the long tail of her dress in front of fifty people.

 The princess, laughing, invited her to remove the dress too, and she rose to the challenge and remained for four hours dressed in a short petticoat.

 Napoleon disliked her loose morals and at reception at the Tuileries Palace asked her in public, "Well, Madame, are you still so fond of men?"

 Her riposte was, "Yes, Sire, when they are polite."

 Around 1812 the 43-year-old Aimée de Coigny formed a liaison with the 45-year-old marquis Bruno-Gabriel de Boisgelin, and under his influence became an ardent royalist.

 She believed that the monarchy must be restored, but it should be a progressive monarchy that would reconcile freedom and order.

 In the summer of 1812, she often visited Talleyrand's house, where she would find him in his library surrounded by writers or lovers of literature.

 She became a regular visitor to the houses of people who were dissatisfied with Napoleon's rule.

 During the last days of the Empire in 1814, Aimee wrote to her uncle, the duc de Coigny, in London and told her of the conditions for Talleyrand to give his support to the king.

 The king instructed the duc to accept the offer.

 Not long after, the Russian army entered Paris.

 Death

 Aimée de Coigny died on 17 January 1820 at the age of 50.

-Madame de Genlis observed that the comtesse de Coigny died very young, and it was said that her passion for anatomy contributed to her death by making her breathe bad air, since she never travelled without having a cadaver in the back of her carriage.

 She had confided her memoirs to Talleyrand, Montrond's friend, and it was long thought that they had been lost.

 They were later found and published as Mémoires de Aimée de Coigny (1902) with a lengthy introduction by Étienne Lamy.